-Due April 14
+Due April 13

 Your report will be at most 4 pages per student, single columned at 11 point or larger font.
+Margins should be at least 1 inch.
+(If it is shorter, but contains all needed information, it will make the instructor happy.
+He gives higher grades if he is happy.)
 However, you will be allowed an unlimited number of pages for references and appendices.
 The report will be graded on the first four pages (per student), but additional information to support the first four pages may be appended and referred to.
 The instructor will only read the appendix at his discretion.
-Putting all charts and figures in the appendix is not acceptable.
+Putting all charts and figures in the appendix is not acceptable, and this will result in lost points.

-If you work in a group of more than 1 student, then your report will be 4 pages per student, plus unlimited space for references and appendices.
-It should be painfully clear what part of the project was worked on by each student.
+If you work in a group of more than 1 student, then it should be painfully clear what part of the project was worked on by each student.
 If the distribution of work was complicated, a table in the appendix may be a good idea.